tfc/tfc.github.io/posts/2022-03-20-unique-heterogeneous-typelists.md

   ulr' _ x = x
 ```

-In all of the following instances, i used some very much abbreviated type variable names:
+In all of the following instances, I used some very much abbreviated type variable names:
 `is` stands for **i**nput item**s**", `as` for "**a**ccumulator item**s**", and `us` for "**u**nique item**s**".

 The `'False` value in the `nextElementIsContainedAlready` argument says that this instance is for the cases where the next input list item is not yet contained by the accumulator.